epsitec-sa/electrum/API.md

 ### Bus

-The bus defines how the components can send messages to the backend.
+The [bus](Bus.md) defines a communication channel for the components to send messages to the backend.
+It has its [own documentation](Bus.md).

-* `E.bus.dispatch (obj, message)` dispatches a message.
+## Implementation details

-Currently, components can use the `E.bus.dispatch` method to send action messages to the backend.
+Whenever the data is altered by calling `setValue` or `setState`/`clearState`, the implementation should call `E.bus.notify` in order to propagate the fact that something happened to the component.